 How Much Sugar Do We Really Eat?

-Whether intense sugar cravings should be officially classified as an “addiction” is controversial among scientists.
+Whether intense sugar cravings should be officially classified as a “sugar addiction” is controversial among scientists.
 However, it’s clear that a combination of physiological, psychological, and economic factors contribute to why people so frequently overdo the sweet stuff today.
 In the late 1700s, people consumed around six pounds of sugar a year.
 Today it’s typical to ingest 150 pounds of total sugar per year, much of which comes from added sugar.

 That’s a problem for many reasons.
 Added sugar is a high-calorie, low-nutrient food, so it’s easy to understand how the rise in its consumption dovetails with today’s dual epidemics of obesity and Type 2 diabetes.
 Yet even if your weight is normal and you don’t have a diagnosis of diabetes, excess sugar can cause problems by leading to frequent blood sugar spikes and dips, which can impact how you feel and also lead to long-term health problems.